akashpagar1865/ICLIM/README.md

-Absolutely — here is a **clean, professional, recruiter-friendly README**, written in the style used by early-career cloud/DevOps engineers.
-It is concise, technical, and positioned as a real project, not a casual exercise.

-Copy → paste this directly into your `README.md`.

----

-# 🚀 ICLIM — Intelligent Cloud-Integrated Linux Monitor
+# ICLIM — Intelligent Cloud-Integrated Linux Monitor

 *A Python-based system monitoring agent built around Linux, Cloud, and AI-driven automation.*

 ---

-## 📌 Overview
+## Overview

 ICLIM is a hands-on infrastructure learning project where I’m building a monitoring agent that collects system metrics, stores structured snapshots, and prepares data for cloud automation and AI-powered analysis.